claymcleod/wdl/SPEC.md

 ### Conditional Statement

-A conditional statement consists of the `if` keyword, followed by a `Boolean` expression and a body of (potentially nested) statements.
-The conditional body is only evaluated if the conditional expression evaluates to `true`.
+A conditional statement consists of one or more conditional clauses.
+Each conditional clause is comprised of an expression that evaluates to a `Boolean` and an associated clause body.
+When a conditional statement is executed, each of the conditional clauses is evaluated sequentially: (a) the expression for that clause is evaluated and, if the returned value is `true`, the body of that clause is executed and the entire conditional statement suspends further execution.
+The simplest conditional statement contains a single "if" clause, which is the `if` keyword, followed by the clause's boolean expression, and, finally, the clause body of (potentially nested) statements wrapped in curly brackets.

 After evaluation of the conditional has completed, each declaration or call output in the conditional body is exposed in the enclosing context as an optional declaration.
 In other words, for a declaration or call output `T <name>` within a conditional body, a declaration `T? <name>` is implicitly available outside of the conditional body.
 If the expression evaluated to `true`, and thus the body of the conditional was evaluated, then the value of each exposed declaration is the same as its original value inside the conditional body.
 If the expression evaluated to `false` and thus the body of the conditional was not evaluated, then the value of each exposed declaration is `None`.

-The scoping rules for conditionals are similar to those for scatters - declarations or call outputs inside a conditional body are accessible within that conditional and any nested statements.
+The scoping rules for conditionals are similar to those for scatters—declarations or call outputs inside a conditional body are accessible within that conditional and any nested statements.

 In the example below, `Int j` is accessible anywhere in the conditional body, and `Int? j` is an optional that is accessible outside of the conditional anywhere in `workflow test_conditional`.